raintonr/ArduinoDifferentialThermostat/README.md

 If either "NO" is highlighted on using long press to return to 'Running' mode then no action will be taken.
 If "YES" is highlighed then all settings will be wiped (set to zero) and sensor addresses will also be cleared.
 This is basically the same as power on for the first time.

+### Sensors screen

+If the 1-Wire bus does not have 2 sensors preset, or they both cannot be read, or a sensor is swapped out for one that was previously present (ie. a DS18B20 failed and was replaced) then this screen with the status of tLow & tHi is shown.

+On sensor removal or failure this 'Sensors' screen is only shown from the 'Running' screen.
+Ie. if a sensor fails when adjusting settings then nothing will happen.

+This screen shows for each sensor:

+- The current temperature or "err!" if the value cannot be read.
+- The sensor's 1-Wire address if setup, or a message requesting it is connected.

+#### First run

+Also applicable after performing a factory reset.

+If the board is first run with no sensors connected then this 'Sensors' screen will appear with the message "Connect tLow" (or tHi) showing.

+In this case, the next sensor detected on the 1-Wire bus will be assigned to the missing role.
+Eg. from no sensors found, connecting a sensor will assign this to tLow.
+Connecting a second sensor will assign that to tHi.

+In practice this means that if 2 (or more) sensors are connected to the 1-Wire bus on first run (or factory reset) they will be instantly detected and assigned to tLow & tHi in the order of that detection which may appear random.
+The only way to avoid 'random' assignment of roles to each sensor is to connect tLow then tHi in sequence as mentioned above.

+#### Replacing a sensor

+If a sensor fails then this 'Sensors' screen will be shown with an "err!" message showing which sensor is bad.

+As sensors are assigned roles based on their address, and these are unique to every sensor then it is not possible to simply swap a defective sensor for a new one.

+In this case, perform a 'Factory Reset' as described above and follow the 'First run' procedure above to re-assign sensor roles as applicable.

 ## Hardware

 Connect the following hardware: